Volcanism of Iceland: Volcano tectonics

+Map showing the Mid-Atlantic Ridge splitting Iceland and separating the North American and Eurasian Plates, with locations of some of Iceland's active volcanoes (🔺).

 The types of eruptions most likely in a particular Icelandic volcanic system or zone are now understood.
 Earthquakes and volcanism have patterns in time and place that can be combined into a consistent tectonic process that is explained by the geological deformation of Iceland.
-In summary in Iceland there are four main types of tectonic zones:
+There are four main types of tectonic zones in Iceland: